Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jaguars stats and trends

-- The Jaguars have covered the spread once this year when underdogs by 3.5 points or more (in four chances).
+- The Jaguars have been underdogs by 3.5 points or more four times this season and covered the spread once.

-- Jacksonville's games this year have hit the over on two of six set point totals (33.3%).
+- Jacksonville's games this year have gone over the total in two out of six opportunities (33.3%).

 - The Jaguars have turned the ball over 11 times this season, five more turnovers than the Seahawks have forced (6).